freAK14/COVID-Precaution-Monitor/README.md

 # COVID-Precaution-Monitor
-This repository contains all the project files developed by of our team - RAYS, during HackNagpur 2020.
+This repository contains all the project files developed by our team - RAYS, during HackNagpur 2020.

 ## Purpose:
 The purpose for this project is to enable a user to monitor the index of COVID precautionary measures being followed or not.